taylormitchell/ankify_roam/README.md

 ## Main Features

 - Create Front/Back and Cloze deletion flashcards.
-- Make changes to flashcards you've already imported from Roam and bring those changes over to Anki.
+- Sync changes to flashcards made in Roam over to Anki.
 - Supports block references, images, and aliases.
 - Add style to your Anki cards just like in Roam.
-- Option to individually specify the deck and note type on each flashcard in Roam.
+- Option to individually specify the deck and note type of each flashcard.
 - Change the color or hide the cloze deletion markup in Roam.

 ## Contents